Tītokowaru

-Riwha Tītokowaru (c.
-1823–1888) was a Māori leader in the Taranaki region of New Zealand.
+Riwha Tītokowaru (born Riwha, c.
+1823– 18 August 1888) was a Taranaki Māori rangatira, military commander, general and religious leader.
+He is considered to be one of the most capable and influential military strategists in New Zealand history.
+He waged a war against invading settlers and Crown forces which became known as Tītokowaru's War.
+His reputation has stayed largely the same for 150 years; James Belich has described him as "perhaps the greatest war leader either of New Zealand’s peoples has ever produced".

+After the period of warfare he again became an advocate for peace and made diplomatic efforts between Māori, colonial settlers and the government.
+He was arrested and jailed after a peaceful occupation of land near Manaia in 1886 and he died two years later in 1888.

 Early life

-Riwha was a subtribal leader (having succeeded his father "Tītokowaru") of the Ngāti Ruanui and Ngāruahine iwi in South Taranaki.
+Riwha was a subtribal leader, having succeeded his father Tītokowaru the Elder (died 22 February 1848) of the Ngāti Ruanui and Ngāruahine iwi in South Taranaki.
 A lot of what was accomplished by his father had been wrongly attributed to the son; being events of intertribal warring during his time of preadolescence.
 There is some mystery about his early life, but he is known to have become a Methodist in 1842 having been baptised and given the name of Hohepa Otene (named after the missionary).
-He joined the "King Movement" and fought in the First Taranaki War in 1860 and 1861.
+He joined the Kīngitanga movement and fought in the First Taranaki War in 1860 and 1861.

 In 1865 and 1866, British troops conducted a punitive campaign throughout Taranaki, though they were unable to force a decisive result.

-In 1867, the year was declared by Tītokowaru to be a year of peace, "the year of the daughters...the year of the lamb", and he led over 100 of his followers on a peace march during the winter of 1867 from Waihi, near Hawera, down to Patea and Whanganui and ending at Pipiriki on the upper Whanganui River.
+In 1867, the year was declared by Tītokowaru to be a year of peace, "the year of the daughters...the year of the lamb", and he led over 100 of his followers on a peace march during the winter of 1867 from Waihi, near Hāwera, down to Patea and Whanganui and ending at Pipiriki on the upper Whanganui River.

 However, continuing disputes with settlers proved intolerable and in 1868 Tītokowaru went to war.